jdomizz/hydra-element/README.md

 </hydra-element>
 ```

-If you need to update the code, use the `code` property with javascript.
+If you need to update the code, use the `code` property with JavaScript.

 ```js
 document.querySelector('hydra-element').code = 'osc().out()'
 ```

-Finally, use css to style the element.
+Finally, use CSS to style the element.

 ```css
 hydra-element {